Saegusae/tera-client-packer/README.md

 # tera-client-packer

 A CLI utility to compress and fragment game client files for TERA Online.
 Allows users to download and unpack the game faster, saving bandwidth and time.
+The tool also exposes a rust library to perform the same actions programatically.

 ## How does it work?